 There are far more tips than the list above, but the list above will give you a fighting chance at ridding your life of those habits you have and despise.
 Just don’t give up, or your habits will win, and we don’t want that!!

-Share with someone having trouble breaking a habit, or just share if you thought this was helpful!!
+Share with someone having trouble breaking bad habits, or just share if you thought this was helpful!!